KQM-git/TCL/docs/characters/hydro/mona.md

 ---
-description: A mysterious young astrologer who proclaims herself to be “Astrologist Mona Megistus,” and who possesses abilities to match the title.
+description: A mysterious young astrologer who proclaims herself to be "Astrologist Mona Megistus," and who possesses abilities to match the title.
 Erudite, but prideful.
 ---

 import char from '@site/src/data/characters/Mona.json'